-In the city of Phoenix, the COVID-19 pandemic and economic downturn is intensifying the already existing housing crisis.
-Phoenix residents, as well as residents in other cities across the country, are experiencing job losses, which can make it even more challenging to afford a place to live.
+In the City of Phoenix, the COVID-19 pandemic and economic downturn intensified the already existing housing crisis.
+Phoenix residents, as well as residents in other cities across the country, experienced job losses, which made it even more challenging to afford a place to live.

-According to Housing and Urban Development’s Fair Market Rents, in Arizona the cost of a two-bedroom apartment is $1,097.
-To afford this level of rent, as well as utilities, a household would need to earn $43,892 annually, or an hourly wage of $21.10 – more than nine dollars above Arizona’s minimum wage.
+According to Housing and Urban Development’s 2023 Fair Market Rents, in Arizona the cost of a two-bedroom apartment is $1,740.
+To afford this level of rent, as well as utilities, a household would need to earn $69,600 annually, or an hourly wage of $33.46 – more than almost $20 above Arizona’s minimum wage.

 *New units created are based on certificate of occupancy data from October 2019 to present.
 Preserved units include the following city programs: landlord incentive, rental rehabilitation, rental assistance demonstration and community land trust pilot.
 Affordable and/or market rate unit counts based on available data from Housing Department projects and Apartment Insights rental rate information.